 - Encouraging victims to report the occurrence to CWU Public Safety and Police Services for investigation and/or prosecution.

-- The Sexual Assault Response Coordinator maintains and provides appropriate statistical information by:
+- The Violence Prevention and Response Coordinator maintains and provides appropriate statistical information by:

 - Maintaining generic statistical information and providing data to CWU Public Safety and Police Services as required under the Clery Act.
 (The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act – for information see http://www.ed.gov/admins/lead/safety/campus.html)